defoote/NFL/Notes.md

 - Acceleration of rusher
 - Distance to nearest D player
 - Score differential
-- Temperature
-- Humidity
+  - defined as Home-Away
-- Wind Speed
-- Wind Direction
+- Quarter
-- Quarter?
+  - categorical or quantitative?
 - Down?
+  - categorical or quantitative?
 - D in box
+  - categorical or quantitative?

+- Temperature (Later)
+- Humidity (Later)
+- Wind Speed (Later)

 #### Categorical

-- Stadium
+- Stadium (Later)
-- Location
+- Location (Later)
 - Stadium Type
+  - simplify to indoors,outdoors,mixed
 - Turf
+  - simplify categories to synthetic,real, etc.
 - Game Weather
+  - simplify categories to rain,sun,snow, etc.
-- O Formation
+- O Formation (later)
+  - look into what each formation is
-- O personnel
+- O personnel (later)
+  - split into multiple categories for number at each position?
-- D personnel
+- D personnel (later)
+  - split into multiple categories for number at each position?
+- Wind Direction (Later)